Selection in MultiColumn ComboBox

 ValueChange event

-The ValueChange event is triggered when the value of the MultiColumn ComboBox component get changed or modified.
-Also, it will return the necessary arguments including the current and previously selected or changed value.
+The ValueChange event triggers when the value of the Blazor MultiColumn ComboBox changes and returns the necessary arguments, including the current and previously selected values and the selected item data.

 @using Syncfusion.Blazor.MultiColumnComboBox